ryanwang520/api-docs/source/includes/_integrations.md

 5. If you want to disconnect the products, you can click the Update and the Disconnect button.
 ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/disconnect_i360_product.png)

 <aside class='notice'>This feature only support the basic Product, the Product Bundle or Product Group can not be connected to third-party product.
-Please notice: One i360 product only can be connected to one product, if you want to update the connecting relationship, please disconnect the old first.</aside>
+Please notice: One i360 product only can be connected to one product, if you want to update the connecting relationship, please disconnect the old one first.</aside>

 ### Data Synchronization Logic After Standard Integration